criwebtools/clipboard-paster/README.md

 5. REDCap uploads the image string, and then renders it as an inline image.

 6. Within 100ms the mutation monitor will pick up the newly-rendered image, and if the enhanced image view option is configured in the EM settings, will relocate the image to the full-width image container.

+## Branching rules support

+If the mutation monitor picks up an 'enhanced' field that has been newly hidden or displayed as the result of a data entry branching rule, the visibility of its associated full-width enhancement container is set accordingly.